 I told them a little bit about my situation, and they said, “Well Fred, you’ve come to the right place.
 Bissell Centre can help.”

 That was about a year ago.
 At Bissell Centre, I’ve found the support of a family.
 I found people who really care.
-They gave me food, clothing and helped me find temporary shelter, so I wouldn’t be on the street.
+They gave me food and clothing and helped me find temporary shelter, so I wouldn’t be on the street.
 Before long, they helped me find affordable housing, too.

 I’ve also attended several of Bissell Centre’s holiday meals.
 Sometimes, when I was lonely, I came to share dinner with people who treated me well.
 Every time I did, I felt like I was part of a family.
 That’s why I’m looking forward to the Thanksgiving dinner.

 I’ve come a long way since showing up at Bissell Centre’s door.
+Becoming homeless in Edmonton wasn’t something I ever expected.
 I’m now a volunteer with Bissell, so I can pay back all the good things they’ve done for me.
 I recently was awarded full custody of my son, and that’s been the best development of all.